wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/Edge Computer/readme.md

 ## Tips
  - Instead of using an SSH-client like PuTTY, there is a terminal available on: [ip-address of the edge-computer]:9090

+### Enable automatic boot on power up
+By default, the Edge Computer will have to be manually turned on by (ATX-mode).
+For most intents and purposes it is practical that it boots automatically when the device has power(AT-mode).
+This can be done by setting two dipswitches on the motherboard within the Edge Computer.

+To find out how to do this, please download the Edge Computer manual (for [752-940x](https://www.wago.com/global/plcs-%E2%80%93-controllers/edge-computer/p/752-9400#downloads)).
+CTRL + F and search "SW1" and you will find where the switches are located and how to set them.
+There should be two dipswitches, and they should be set to the opposite of their default setting.

 ## Prerequisites
  - a Wago Edge-Computer
  - An internet connection